Important! Steps to Building a Agent

 You can determine whether to use memory and how to use it based on the bot's service scenario.
 For example:

-- If the bot involves many rounds of conversation to solve a problem (such as in-depth discussions), you can enable "long-term memory."
+- If the agent involves many rounds of conversation to solve a problem (such as in-depth discussions), you can enable "long-term memory."

-- If the bot can solve the problem in just a few rounds of conversation (such as online consultations), you can enable only "short-term memory" without the need for "long-term memory."
+- If the agent can solve the problem in just a few rounds of conversation (such as online consultations), you can enable only "short-term memory" without the need for "long-term memory."

-- If the bot's main task can be completed in one go (such as writing an email), then there is no need to enable any memory.
+- If the agent's main task can be completed in one go (such as writing an email), then there is no need to enable any memory.

-At the same time, you can also provide user attributes to the Bot as memory, allowing the Bot to understand some information about the user to provide better personalized services.
+At the same time, you can also provide user attributes to the Agent as memory, allowing the Agent to understand some information about the user to provide better personalized services.

-For example, for a hotel's room service Bot, when the Bot interacts with a guest, it must have already obtained the guest's name, room number, and other details through user attributes.
-Therefore, if the guest requests meal delivery through the Bot at this time, the Bot does not need to ask for the guest's name and room number again.
-It only needs to ask what kind of service the guest requires because the Bot knows which room to deliver the meal to.
+For example, for a hotel's room service Agent, when the Agent interacts with a guest, it must have already obtained the guest's name, room number, and other details through user attributes.
+Therefore, if the guest requests meal delivery through the Agent at this time, the Agent does not need to ask for the guest's name and room number again.
+It only needs to ask what kind of service the guest requires because the Agent knows which room to deliver the meal to.

 Read More: About Memory and User Attributes

-You can evaluate where the Bot needs to be integrated based on your specific use case to serve the users.
+You can evaluate where the Agent needs to be integrated based on your specific use case to serve the users.

 Integrate it wherever the users are.